+The District will not tolerate sexual harassment in its work or academic environments.
 Sexual harassment, a form of sex discrimination, is defined and prohibited by both State and Federal law and is a violation of the district's non-discrimination policy.
-Sexual harassment is prohibited in the workplace and in all programs and activities of the district between supervisors and employees; employees; employees and non-employees; employees and students; students; and non- students and students.
+Sexual harassment is unwelcome conduct of a sexual nature.
+It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
+Sexual harassment may also take the form of gender-based harassment, including acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
+Sexual harassment is prohibited in the workplace and in all programs and activities of the District between supervisors and employees; employees; employees and non-employees; employees and students; students; and non-students and students.

+Definition

-Definition: California Education Code, Section 212.5, defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the work or educational setting, under any of the following conditions:
+California Education Code, Section 212.5, defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature, made by someone from or in the work or educational setting, under any of the following conditions: